 In this lesson we locate the VI7 and II7 chords using our two Freddie Green dominant 7th chord grips.
 I then demonstrate how to use these tools to play the 12 bar blues changes of a dominant blues in G with the VI7-II7-V7-I7 turnaround in two different neck positions.
 These are the changes for many tunes including I’m Gonna Move to the Outskirts of Town, popularized by Louis Jordan and a favorite of B.B.King.

-About This Guitar Lesson Series
+Guitar Lesson Series

 Comping the Blues With 3 Note Freddie Green Grips: A Complete, Complementary & Creative Approach to Comping Any Kind of Blues